 In her previous life as a writer and editor, she wrote about everything from high technology to low culture, including writing one book on experimental animation and three books (yes, really) on T-shirt graphics.
 She still likes nothing more than talking to interesting people about the ideas and passions that fuel them, and that's why she argues that hers is essentially the best job in the world.

-Designer, activist and academic Julia Watson is a leading expert on indigenous technologies and author of Lo-TEK, Design by Radical Indigenism.
-She teaches at Harvard and Columbia while leading her eponymous experiential, landscape and urban design studio.
+Architect, design activist and academic Julia Watson is a leading expert on Indigenous technologies and author of Lo-TEK, Design by Radical Indigenism.
+She teaches urban design at Harvard and Columbia while leading her eponymous experiential, landscape and urban design studio.

 Ten thousand people die every month in the United States, because they don't take medication they need.
 Kiah Williams cofounded SIRUM to address this problem.
 SIRUM takes unused, surplus drugs and delivers them to families who need them most, turning discarded medications into a lifeline.
-For her work at SIRUM, Williams has been recognized as a Forbes 30-Under-30 Social Entrepreneur and one of America's 50 Most Influential Women by Marie Claire.
+For her work at SIRUM, Williams has been recognized as a Fortune "40 Under 40," Forbes "30-Under-30 Social Entrepreneur" and one of America's 50 Most Influential Women by Marie Claire.
 Previously, she worked for the Alliance Healthcare Initiative at the Clinton Foundation.
 She earned her bachelor's and master's degrees from Stanford University and proudly hails from West Philadelphia.

 Drafted by the Seattle Seahawks in 2012, Russell Wilson has led the team to more wins than any other quarterback in team history, including a victory in Super Bowl XLVIII (2013).
 In 2014, he led Seattle to a second straight Super Bowl berth as a two-time NFC Champion (2013, 2014).
 He holds the NFL record for most regular season wins by a quarterback in his first eight seasons and the record for the most passing touchdowns in a season by a rookie.
 He also holds the second-highest passer rating in NFL history, behind Aaron Rodgers.
 He played collegiate football at North Carolina State and the University of Wisconsin, where he set numerous records and garnered national acclaim.